Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 ---

+## Sixth review — brush determinism (the "mismatch"/"flash") + remote-sync smoothness

+### B1 — ✅ FIXED — WaterColor changed shape once its tile baked

+`getDeterministicNoise` is a position **hash** (`sin(x*k)*43758 mod 1`) — chaotic, so any change to `x`/`y`, however small, gives a completely different value.
+`WaterColorStroke.toObject` stores `basePoints` **rounded to 0.1** and DROPS the baked `path`, so `fromObject` re-derives the bristle geometry from the rounded points.
+Live/just-drawn used exact floats; anything re-hydrated (the worker mirror round-trips through exactly this, plus reloads and sync) used rounded ones → **an entirely different set of bristles**.
+The stroke visibly changed the moment its tile baked.
+That is the "watercolor looks different after commit".

+**Fixed** by quantizing to the same 0.1 grid *inside* the hash, so `noise(x) === noise(round(x, 0.1))` and serialize→deserialize is idempotent.
+Live, committed, worker-baked and reloaded renders now agree.
+(The `wave` term uses `sin(totalDist)`, which is continuous — rounding perturbs it imperceptibly, so it needs no change.)

+### B2 — ✅ FIXED — procedural brush textures differed between worker and main

+`generateCharcoalStamp` and the Crayon/Neon/Spray pattern builders sized their texture from `window.devicePixelRatio`.
+The tile worker's DOM shim aliases `window` to `globalThis`, which **has no `devicePixelRatio`** — so the worker supersampled at 1 while the main thread used 2–3, and the same stroke rendered with different grain depending on where it was rasterized.
+On a worker-baked tile the texture visibly changed.
+Two of the call sites (Spray, Neon) also had **no `|| 1` fallback**, so off-main they computed `NaN` canvas dimensions.

+**Fixed** with a shared device-independent `TEXTURE_SUPERSAMPLE` constant in `brush.helpers.ts`.
+A brush texture is a small fixed asset, not viewport pixels — pinning it makes rasterization deterministic across worker/main and across devices, which is what a shared tile cache and multiplayer both require.

+Together B1+B2 remove the two *provable* live-vs-committed divergences behind the reported "flash / funky / looks different after drawing".
+Not visually confirmed here (sandbox is backend-gated) — worth re-checking per brush on a device.

+### S1 — ✅ FIXED — a remote burst blocked the local user's pan/zoom

+Audit of `drawSyncEngine.processActionQueue`.
+What was already right: actions are **queued**, the drain is **batched** (`beginBatch`/`endBatch` → one coalesced `invalidateRegions`), and it is **gesture-gated on entry** (`isUsingGestures`).

+What was wrong: the drain was a single `while` over the **entire** queue with no yield. `await` on an already-resolved promise only drains microtasks, so a burst (a fast remote drawer, or the replay buffer on join) applied every queued action — enliven + add + index each — back-to-back with no chance for input to dispatch.
+Exactly the "other people's events ruin my smoothness" case.
+And naively adding a yield inside that one batch would have held it open across frames, deferring a *local* stroke's invalidation to the end of the burst.

+**Fixed** by slicing: each slice opens its own batch, applies actions until an 8 ms (4 ms mobile) budget is spent, closes the batch so that slice repaints, then yields.
+Since `yielder.yield()` waits a full RAF when input is pending, an active gesture throttles the drain to one slice per frame instead of competing with it.
+Re-entrancy is unchanged.

+**Not** done: viewport culling of remote actions.
+Off-screen remote edits still pay enliven+add (they must — the object has to exist in the scene); only their *rendering* is viewport-gated, by `invalidateRegions`.
+Time-slicing is the right lever here, and that is what landed.

+### Still open after this pass

+- **All brushes worker-bakeable.** Blocked on the four bitmap-backed strokes (Pixel via `stampDataUrl`; Neon/Spray/Crayon as `FabricImage`).
+They bake on main today (correctly — see R1/R2).
+The fix is F3-B: `createImageBitmap` the element on main and post it as a **transferable** into the mirror, so the worker can `drawImage` it.
+Real project — new mirror protocol, per-object bitmap lifetime/eviction — and not safe to land without visual verification.
+- **Eraser structural rewrite.** E9 removed the whole-object re-serialize; the remaining cost is that every erase still attaches a per-object `ClippingGroup`, so erased objects stay costlier to bake and bound forever.
+The ceiling-lifter is to stop representing erases as N per-object clips — see the note at the end of the fourth review.
+Still the largest single item.
+- **Bucket fill "area too big"** — needs a repro to disambiguate (fill leaking past its enclosure vs. the `Area too large` toast firing on legitimate fills);
+  the guards are the edge-touch test and `MAX_WORLD_AREA` in `bucketFill.worker.ts`, sized against `MAX_WORLD_DIM = 2500`.

+## Fifth review — the structural erase change: clip-granular mirror sync + flash

+### E9 — ✅ STRUCTURAL — erase syncs the worker mirror at CLIP granularity, not whole-object

+**The root of "undo then pan lags with a lot of objects."** An erase mutates only an object's `clipPath`, but the mirror sync marked the whole object dirty, so the bake path re-serialized the ENTIRE object (its own — often large — path + all props + the clip) for *every* touched object, on the pan/undo frame.

+Two structural alternatives were rejected as wire/correctness-breaking:

+- **Z-order eraser objects** (drop per-object clips, add a destination-out stroke above targets): cleanest for perf and undo, but destination-out hits *everything* below it → breaks selective erasing / claimed-area protection, and it changes the persisted + multiplayer representation (the server spreads `action` to mixed clients — see the `draw-sync-wire` memory).
+A v4 wire + a selective fallback — a multi-session project, not a safe single change.
+- **Full stroke-delta protocol**: guessing the `ClippingGroup` JSON shape mirror- side is exactly where an unverifiable bug would hide.

+**What landed** (`t: 'clipSet'`): erase commit / undo / redo ship just `clipPath.toObject()` — the exact sub-tree a full `toJSON` puts under `clipPath`, so the worker mirror ends up byte-identical — and CLEAR the object's dirty flag.
+The bake/pan frame then re-serializes nothing.
+The clip serialization runs in the already-yielded erase loops, not on the pan frame. `clip: null` clears it (undo of the last erase).
+Unknown id → no-op → the next bake reports `missing` and re-upserts in full (the safety net).
+Flattened clips (`__hasImageClip`, a base64 image) are excluded and take the old full-dirty path (they're worker-refused anyway).
+Wire, persistence and undo semantics are all unchanged — this is purely the local main↔worker mirror.

+Net: an erase (or its undo/redo) no longer re-serializes whole objects on the main thread.
+What remains on the erase frame is the clip `toObject` (yielded) and the bounded `eraseStamp` over visible tiles.

+### E10 — ✅ FIXED — the erase "flash"

+On pointer-up the `mouse:up` backstop resumed the compositor immediately, while the async (now yielded, so longer) commit + tile-stamp was still in flight — so a composite painted the still-**un-stamped** (un-erased) tiles for a frame, then the stamp landed: a flash.
+Fixed by keeping the compositor suspended through the commit + stamp (the brush's destination-out result stays on the lower context, so the screen shows the correct erased state meanwhile) and resuming — one clean composite of the stamped tiles — only in `handleEraseEnd`'s `finally`.
+The backstop is gated on the in-flight commit (`releaseErasing`, set synchronously by `beginErasingCommit` on the brush's `onMouseUp`, before fabric fires `mouse:up`), so it can't resume early.
+Worst case if the ordering assumption is ever wrong: the flash persists — never a stuck/blank canvas (the `finally` always resumes).

+### E8b — spam correctness — `clipContainsStroke` now checks baked strokes (prev turn), and clipSet keeps the mirror exact

+Combined with E8 (redo idempotency across baked strokes), erase undo/redo is now add/remove-one-clip-child on the object plus an exact clip delta to the mirror.
+The residual known gap stays E3's `RETAIN_CAP` (an erase older than 400 strokes on ONE object is dropped and can't be undone) — extreme, and unchanged.

+> **Verification:** none of this could be exercised here (the sandbox can't open a
+> solo-draw session — backend-gated).
+All build-clean and reasoned; the definitive
+> check on a device is `__drawPerf().longTaskMsMax` before/after a big erase +
+> pan, and a visual check of the flash + undo/redo spam.

 ## Fourth review — big-erase main-thread blocks + a spam correctness bug

 ### E7 — ✅ FIXED — the erase commit and undo/redo loops were unyielded O(objects)